 ArcGIS Notebook Server communicates on port 11443.
-You'll need to open this port on your firewall before installing the software.
+You must open this port on your firewall before installing the software.

 To communicate with the ArcGIS Enterprise portal with which it's federated, ArcGIS Notebook Server needs access to port 7443 on the portal machine.

 This component is only one part of an ArcGIS Enterprise deployment.
 See ArcGIS Enterprise system requirements for a diagram and links to information about the ports needed to communicate with other components in an Enterprise portal.

 Operating system requirements